hashicorp/consul-api-gateway/.github/pull_request_template.md

 ### Checklist:
 - [ ] Tests added
 - [ ] CHANGELOG entry added
-  > HashiCorp engineers only, community PRs should not add a changelog entry.
   > Entries should use imperative present tense (e.g. Add support for...)